One-Time Certificates for Reliable and Secure Document Signing: Introduction

 \section{Introduction}

-Trusting cryptographic key management is one of the main challenges of public key infrastructures (PKI) and their applications.
-Several cryptographic keys are involved in PKIs.
-Digital certificates protect the public keys.
-On the other hand, private keys are protected by cryptographic hardware or software containers, which have access control mechanisms to the keys they are responsible for.
+Trusting cryptographic key management is one of the main challenges of the \emph{public key infrastructure} (PKI) model.
+Private keys are protected by cryptographic hardware or software containers, which have several access control mechanisms.
+Security concerns are amplified when dealing with laypeople.
+Traditional models require users to understand the responsibilities of possessing a private key and the expected course of action if it is compromised.
+As a result, signers use simpler, relatively low-cost cryptographic devices such as smartcards or tokens.
+In addition, cloud-based key management services eliminate the need for users to carry a device, but using such providers raises privacy concerns~\cite{Mushtaq:201710}.

-The certificates are issued by Certification Authorities (CA).
-In addition to public keys, CAs include data describing the key and its owner into the certificates.
-The metadata is verified by Registration Authorities (RA) before the CA issues the certificate at its holder's request~\cite{rfc5280}.

-CAs and RAs generally employ Hardware Security Modules (HSMs) specifically designed to ensure the creation and secure operation of their private keys.
-In addition, these entities often operate in a safe room with many security controls, making the operations even more secure.
-Of course, this substantially increases the complexity and cost of CAs and RAs.

-Even with all these precautions, CAs are still susceptible to cyber attacks.
-For example, the DigiNotar incident showed that a process failure led to the fraudulent issuance of certificates~\cite{comodo:2011,van2013diginotar}.
-That incident led to creating a certificate enrollment protocol called Certificate Transparency to detect incorrect issuance of certificates by CAs~\cite{laurie2014certificate}.

-This new control further increased the complexity of PKIs.
-Many other controls have been created since 1978 when Konfelder created the digital certificate~\cite{kohnfelder:1978}.
-These mechanisms, however, have been the target of much criticism~\cite{guttman:2002,lechner2012low,hadan2021holistic}.

-Managing end-user private keys, on the other hand, is more challenging.
-While in a realistic PKI scenario we have a dozen CAs and RAs, the number of end users can reach the millions.
-In addition, the operators of those entities are usually specialized technicians and are accustomed to the complexity of the devices used to protect the cryptographic keys.
-This is not the case for end users.
-For end users, HSMs are prohibitively expensive and difficult to handle.

-As a result, end users use simpler, relatively low-cost cryptographic hardware such as smart cards or crypto tokens.
-Recently, there has been a growing use of cloud cryptographic key management service providers, preventing the user from having to carry a smart card with them.
-However, using such cloud services raises privacy concerns~\cite{mushtaq2017cloud}.

-Another recurring problem in PKIs is the revocation of the certificates.
-Revocation is necessary since certificates are issued to be valid for a certain time.
-It is common to find end-user certificates valid for 1 or 3 years.
-CA certificates are issued for even longer periods, such as 10 or 25 years.

-There are two methods generally used by CAs to publicize that a certificate has been revoked.
-These are the certificate revocation list (CRL), and the Online Certificate Status Protocol (OCSP)~\cite{rfc6960}.
-CRL is a blacklist; If a certificate's serial number is not in the CRL, then the certificate is considered valid.

-CRLs are challenging to manage.
-They are issued by CAs periodically and are valid for short periods.
-The most significant difficulty is propagating the CRL to all users so they can verify the validity of the public keys.
-Access to CRLs is considered a major problem by applications and data communication networks~\cite{naor2000certificate}.

-Because of this, big players ignored it by default, the most notable being TLS in popular browsers, some checking a curated list of arguably important revocations, and some checking OCSP queries.